 11 Fascinating Facts About the War of the Roses

-It's no secret that George R. R. Martin looked to history for inspiration for A Song of Ice and Fire, his epic, still-in-process series of fantasy novels that serves as the basis for HBO's Game of Thrones, which will end its eight-season run in May.
+It's no secret that George R. R. Martin looked to history for inspiration for A Song of Ice and Fire, his epic, still-in-process series of fantasy novels that serves as the basis for HBO's Game of Thrones.
 (The Black Dinner of 1440 and the Massacre of Glencoe, for example, served as inspiration for the series' infamous Red Wedding.)
 One of Martin's main influences was the War of the Roses—three decades of bloodshed and animosity between the House of Lancaster and the House of York, two rival branches of the English royal family.
-So before the fight for the Iron Throne subsides—at least on TV—let's take a look at its real-life historical counterpart.
+Now that the fight for the Iron Throne has ended—at least on TV—let's take a look at its real-life historical counterpart.

 1. The War of the Roses started in 1455 and lasted until approximately 1485.